theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Question`: An issue about questions
     - `Meta`: Denoting a change of usage conditions
     - `Polls`: An issue that initiated a poll
-    - `High Priority`: A detected bug or misprint with high priority
-    - `Low Priority`: A detected bug or misprint with low priority
 - By contents
     - `Roadmap`: An issue about future development
     - `Hexo`: An issue related to Hexo